stummjr/doc.scrapinghub.com/api.rst

   * ``job`` - the id of a specific job to retrieve

-  * ``after`` - a job id.
-Only jobs whose id is greater than this will be returned.
-The job ids are generated using timestamps, so a job scheduled after another one will have a greater job id.

   * ``spider`` - a spider name.
 On jobs belonging to this spider will be returned